jmapost/tinghao-deep-learning-resources/machine_learning_roadmap.md

 (a) (Kaggle) Public leader board scores are not consistent with local CV scores due to noise or non ideal distribution.
 Local CV > public leader board.

 (b) 5-fold CV is good enough.

+(c) Implement stratified cross validation instead of cross validation on large number of classes or imbalance distribution for each classes.